 Recognised different items and fruit.
 Also learned new phrases and could pinpoint these in real life.
 Also the colours and numbers.

 Last but not least of course the alphabets.
 So, reading to your baby and toddler will make them recognise, memories, learn phrases, words and even speak.

 Your baby will eventually do all of this when they grow.
 It will be easier for them because they now recognise all of these words and phrases.

 The benefits are also that when your toddler starts school it will easier for them, and they will start reading without much hardship.

 Reading to them and doing an activity with books will prepare them for what’s to come.

 It’s a board book and suitable for 0-2-year-olds.
 The Zibra is hanging his clothes, and all of sudden a gush of wind comes towards their way.

 Blowing all the Zebras clothes away.
 Help him and his friend find his wardrobe.
-An activity book for young toddler and baby.
-Read it to them and allow to them touch, and see the images.
+An activity book for young toddlers and babies.
+Read it to them and allow to their touch, and see the images.